Teaching Opportunities

 Contact: Kurtis Hoffman (patientbased@case.edu)

-Faculty mentor Y1/Y2 students in office clinics to provide hands-on experience taking patient histories and practicing physical exam skills prior to the beginning of clerkships.
+Faculty mentors needed for year 1 and year 2 medical students in outpatient office practice or clinics to provide hands-on experience taking patient histories and practicing physical exam skills prior to the beginning of clerkships.
 Nonlocal/Out-of-State Mentors outside of CWRU are welcomed during the summer months.

 Inpatient Preceptor for Clinical Skills